airbytehq/airbyte/docs/integrations/sources/salesforce.inapp.md

 ### Incremental Deletes

-The Salesforce connector retrieves deleted records from Salesforce.
-For the streams which support it, a deleted record will be marked with the `isDeleted=true` value in the respective field.
+The Salesforce connector supports retrieving deleted records from the Salesforce recycle bin.
+For the streams which support it, a deleted record will be marked with `isDeleted=true`.
+To find out more about how Salesforce manages records in the recycle bin, please visit their [docs](https://help.salesforce.com/s/articleView?id=sf.home_delete.htm&type=5).

 ### Syncing Formula Fields